Achievable logoAchievable logo

 Answer: B. y=2x+1 and y=5x−5

 Choices A and D must be incorrect because the lines in both pairs have the same slope.
-Having the same slope means that they are parallel to each other, and will never intersect.
-They’re essentially the same line, just shifted up/down.
+Lines with the same slope are parallel, so they never intersect.
+They’re essentially the same line, just shifted up or down.

 Choices B, C, and E include pairs of lines that must eventually cross because they have different slopes.
-However, only the pair for choice B crosses in Quadrant I. The pairs for answers C and E grow farther apart as they move right from the y-axis, so although they will intersect, the intersections won’t be in Quadrant I.
+However, only the pair in choice B crosses in Quadrant I. The pairs in choices C and E move farther apart as you go to the right from the y-axis, so although they intersect somewhere, the intersection is not in Quadrant I.

 Try it yourself first, then check this illustration of the correct pair.

-You can verify your answer by solving for the intersection of these two lines.
-The x and y values must be equal where these lines intersect.
-This means that you can set the y values equal to each other like so, and solve for x.
+You can verify your answer by solving for the intersection point.
+At the intersection, both lines have the same x value and the same y value, so you can set the two expressions for y equal to each other and solve for x.

 2x+162=5x−5=3x=x